sacridini/Awesome-Geospatial/README.md

 * [MapFish Print](http://mapfish.github.io/) - The purpose of Mapfish Print is to create reports that contain maps (and map related components) within them.
 The project is a Java based servlet/library/application based on the mature Jasper Reports Library.
 * [asgbook](https://github.com/lakshmanok/asgbook) - Implementation of GIS/RS features in Java.
 Its also the code accompanying the book "Automating the Analysis of Spatial Grids" by Valliappa Lakshmanan.

+## Clojure

+* [geo](https://github.com/Factual/geo) - Clojure library for working with geohashes, polygons, and other world geometry.

 ## C Sharp
 * [Windows UWP map control](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn642089.aspx) - The Bing Maps control built into the Windows UWP platform.
 * [Bing Maps WPF SDK ](https://msdn.microsoft.com/en-us/library/hh750210.aspx) - The Bing Maps WPF API.